-2.3 GW burst waveform reconstruction and source localization
+2.3 GW burst signal charaterization

-One of the exciting features of gravitational-wave astrophysics is the observation of signals directly tied to the kinematic motion of the source.
+One of the exciting features of gravitational-wave astrophysics is the observation of signals directly tied to the flow of energy and momentum within a source [?].
 This signal can be extremely rich in the information it contains.
 For compact object mergers, it encodes the source masses, spins, distance, and orientation.
 An observed gravitational-wave signature from a galactic supernova would probe the stellar core, and would give valuable clues to the supernova explosion mechanism, angular momentum, and other dynamic variables.
 The gravitational waveform from an oscillating neutron star would constrain the neutron star equation of state.
 For new classes of signals, the waveform will be provide a unique path towards understanding the astrophysical source.
+Even without an astrophysical model, it may be possible to constrain some source parameters based on time-scale and energy arguments.

-Reconstructing the waveform of a detected signal is a non-trivial process, involving data from multiple detectors, knowledge of detector positions and responses, and a statistical framework for evaluating a best fit waveform.
+Reconstructing the waveform of a detected signal is a non-trivial process, involving data from multiple detectors, knowledge of detector positions and responses, and a statistical framework for evaluating a best fit waveform and properties of the detector noise [?, ?, ?].
 Quantifying the uncertainty on reconstructed waveforms is also critical to allow comparisons between measured signals and proposed source models.
-During O1, reconstructed waveforms were seen to agree with models for expected signals from binary black hole mergers.
+During O1 and O2, reconstructed waveforms were seen to agree with models for expected signals from binary black hole mergers [?, ?].
+In addition, burst searches provide a measurement of the polarization state for detected gravitational-wave events [?].
+Meaningful polarization measurements will be possible with three or more detectors in the network.

-Closely related to the best fit waveform is an estimate of the source's direction.
+Closely related to the best fit waveform is an estimate of the source's direction [?, ?, ?].
 The angular position reconstruction of a gravitational wave source, or "skymap", enables searches for coincident emission in a wide range of electromagnetic and particle observatories.
 This includes both searches of archival data from all-sky intruments or serendipitous observations, and attempts to rapidly respond to low-latency gravitational wave triggers by slewing radio, optical, and X-ray instruments.

-- Deliver waveform reconstruction, with uncertainty, for all detected sources. - Deliver position reconstruction skymaps for all detected sources, including low-latency skymaps.
+- Deliver waveform reconstruction, with uncertainty, for all detected sources. - Deliver position reconstruction skymaps for all detected sources, including low-latency skymaps. - Provide measurement and interpretation of the polarization patterns for GW events detected with the LIGO-Virgo network.